 Senior Secured Notes due 2028.
 On February 12, 2021, the Company refinanced all of its outstanding Senior Secured Notes due 2024 (the "Prior Notes") with the issuance of \$310 million aggregate principal amount of 8.25% Senior Secured Notes due 2028 (the "2028 Notes").
 The net proceeds from the sale of the 2028 Notes were used to redeem all of the outstanding Prior Notes (including a 0.90% prepayment premium) and to repurchase all outstanding warrants.
-Additionally, \$180 million of bond proceeds were placed into a construction reserve account to fund construction of Chamonix.
-Net of transaction fees and expenses, approximately \$8 million was added to unrestricted cash and equivalents following such refinancing.
+Additionally, \$180 million of bond proceeds were initially placed into a construction reserve account to fund construction of Chamonix, which was later increased to \$221 million in January 2022 to reflect an expansion of the project.

-On February 7, 2022, the Company closed a private offering of \$100 million aggregate principal amount of additional 8.25% Senior Secured Notes due 2028 (the "Additional Notes"), which sold at a price of 102.0% of such principal amount.
-Proceeds from the sale of the Additional Notes are being used: (i) to develop, equip and open The Temporary, which the Company intends to operate while it designs and constructs its permanent American Place facility, (ii) to pay the transaction fees and expenses of the offer and sale of the Additional Notes and (iii) for general corporate purposes.
-The Additional Notes were issued pursuant to the indenture, dated as of February 12, 2021 (the "Indenture"), to which the Company issued the \$310 million of 2028 Notes noted above (collectively, the "Notes").
-In connection with the issuance of the Additional Notes, the Company and the subsidiary guarantors party to the Indenture entered into two Supplemental Indentures with Wilmington Trust, National Association, as trustee, dated February 1, 2022 and February 7, 2022, respectively.
-On March 3, 2022, the Company entered into a third Supplemental Indenture to establish a special record date for the initial interest payment for the Additional Notes.
+On February 7, 2022, the Company closed a private offering for an additional \$100 million of Senior Secured Notes due 2028, which sold at a price of 102.0% of such principal amount.
+Proceeds from this sale were used: (i) to develop, equip and open the temporary American Place facility, which the Company intends to operate while it designs and constructs its permanent facility, (ii) to pay the transaction fees and expenses of such offer and sale, and (iii) for general corporate purposes.
+The additional notes from this sale were issued pursuant to the indenture, dated as of February 12, 2021 (the "Original Indenture"), to which the Company issued the \$310 million of 2028 Notes described above.
+In connection with the issuance of the additional notes in February 2022, the Company and the subsidiary guarantors party to the Original Indenture also entered into three Supplemental Indentures with Wilmington Trust, National Association, as trustee.